Anterograde amnesia: Causes

 Amnesia is seen in patients who, for the reason of preventing another more serious disorder, have parts of their brains known to be involved in memory circuits removed, the most notable of which is known as the medial temporal lobe (MTL) memory system, described below.
 Patients with seizures originating in the MTL may have either side or both structures removed (there is one structure per hemisphere).
-In addition, patients with tumors who undergo surgery will often sustain damage to these structures, as is described in a case below.
+Patients with tumors who undergo surgery will often sustain damage to these structures, as is described in a case below.
 Damage to any part of this system, including the hippocampus and surrounding cortices, results in amnesic syndromes.
 This is why after a stroke people have a chance of developing cognitive deficits that result in anterograde amnesia, since strokes can involve the temporal lobe in the temporal cortex, and the temporal cortex houses the hippocampus.

-Finally, anterograde amnesia can be the first clinical sign that Alzheimer's disease is developing within the brain.
+Anterograde amnesia can be the first clinical sign that Alzheimer's disease is developing within the brain.
 Although later the complications can be much more widespread and strongly impair cognitive processes, at the initial stage of Alzheimer's the changes observed can be restricted to anterograde amnesia and a mild deficit in retaining newly learnt sequences.
-This is explained by the fact that the disease is initiated within the medial temporal lobe and first affacts the entorhinal cortex that directly sends and receives information from the hippocampal formation.
+This is explained by the fact that the disease is initiated within the medial temporal lobe and first affects the entorhinal cortex that directly sends and receives information from the hippocampal formation.